fbpx

 Why do we have an inner critic?

 Our brains have evolved to look for threats and keep us safe.
-It also uses past experiences to predict future situations because it takes a lot of energy for our brains to do something new.
-For example, develop a new habit or learn a new programming language1.
+They also use past experiences to predict future situations because it takes a lot of energy for our brains to do something new, such as developing a new habit or learning a new programming language.
+This adaptability is essential when considering how to make the leap from public to private sectors in tech.

 In other words, we are hardwired for survival with the least resistance and maximum efficiency.
 Think of touching a hot plate and your automatic reaction is to get away.
 If you had to process what was happening and think through the next logical action, you’d be severely burned.